Cap Table Checklist – How to Manage your Cap Table

 Cap Table Management – Checklist

 Entrepreneurs that have long term goals spend time with essential people who have a part in growing the company to be successful.
-They are realistic about their growth requirements, and their hiring needs are highly prefered by and also attract investors.
+They are realistic about their growth requirements, and their hiring needs are highly preferred by and also attract investors.
 Below are some essential tips for getting your cap table management done properly:

 #1 Know the company equity details